raj36git/BACKEND/README.md

 # BACKEND
-All my backend code, projects and other stuff is here in this repo
+All my backend code, projects and other stuff is here in this repositry